 You can prepare a batch to eat throughout the week for quick grab-n-go breakfasts, or freeze leftovers for later use!
 I like to have one as a mid-morning snack in place of a protein bar or yogurt.
 They really don't need any additional toppings, but a light smear of grass-fed butter is undeniably fantastic.
 Total breakfast saviors.

 - ⅓ cup old fashioned oats

-- 2 tbsp brown sugar (I used Truvia Brown Sugar Blend)
+- 2 tablespoon brown sugar I used Truvia Brown Sugar Blend

 - 2 cups white whole-wheat flour